-So you’d like to give blogging a shot.
+So you’re thinking about starting a blog as a side hustle.
 Good for you!
 Blogging as a side hustle can be a great way to make some extra cash, but you should know that most bloggers don’t make a significant amount of money from their site.
 In fact, if you’re not careful, your blog could end up costing you money.

 BLOGGING AS A SIDE HUSTLE IS HARD WORK